harrisonturton/apollo/README.md

 Current frameworks are confusing for beginners, with nested monads and arcane symbols — what the heck does `<|>` mean?

-**Apollo is for people who've just finished LYAH.** It features a small, readable (and lovingly commented!) codebase.
+**Apollo is for people who've just finished LYAH.** It features a small, readable (and well commented!) codebase.
 Only the simple `Reader` and `State` monads are exposed to the user.

 ### Features